LinuxForHealth/docs/source/index.rst

    :width: 600
    :alt: LinuxForHealth

-LFH workflow consists of distinct steps for interfacing applications - these are described below:
+The LFH workflow consists of distinct steps for interfacing applications - these are described below:

 Parse
 -----